DavidBall117/strapi-plugin-import-export/README.md

 3. Clone the plugin from its repo: `git clone https://github.com/DavidBall117/strapi-plugin-import-export.git import-export`
 4. Navigate back to your strapi project's root directory: `cd ..`
 5. Rebuild your admin UI and run the project: `yarn build && yarn develop`

+## Bugs/TODO
+- [ ] TypeError: strapi.notification.toggle is not a function
+- [ ] User needs to know when the upload fails due to the single type not being published OR publish the single type with the data given.